The Curse of Sleeping Beauty: Release

 The film was released on May 13, 2016 (Friday the 13th) in the United States.

 Reception

 The film has been received mostly negative reviews.
 On Rotten Tomatoes, the film has a rating of 15% based on 13 reviews and an average rating of 3.9/10.
 Luke Thompson of Forbes panned the film stating it "fractures more than a fairy tale".
 Frank Scheck of The Hollywood Reporter reviewed the film as a "cheesy horror film ... enough to put anyone to sleep".

-Television series
+Cancelled Television series

 In October 2017, a television series based on the film was announced is in development.